 Students will understand sin and its seriousness.
 They will be able to retell the story of Adam and Eve's sin, and the consequences it had for humanity.
 Students will be able to define Original Sin and will identify Jesus as our divine Savior.

 - Adventure Catechism text

-- CatholicBrain website with ability to show video
+- · CatholicBrain website with ability to show video

+- Student religion picture journals

 - Newspapers